SotirasSotirios/Super-Market-Store-s-Data-in-Tableau/README.md

 Data Cleaninig:

-1. Insert a formula to produce the age today
+1. Insert a formula to produce the age, today
 2. Exclude the unnecessary data( with formula)
 3. Group ages for analysis